king2b3/Embedded_System_Final_Project/README.md

 ### Work Assignments
 Modules:
 1. user should be able to perform an arithmetic operation on two floating point numbers
-   1. Both
+   1. Input number shift button to take bits into FP number (16->32->48….)
-   2. Input number shift button to take bits into FP number (16->32->48….)
+   2.
 2. user should be able to perform an arithmetic operation two integers, and have the integer addition have a higher priority than the floating point addition (preempt the floating point addition)
     1. Save for end
 3. Store results in memory, or input values to be stored and used later